xyddxy/Phylogenomics_of_Palaeoptera/README.md

 Appendix G.pdf: All three independent runs of divergence-time trees.

-treefile.zip: All 21 treefile files of phylogenetic trees and MCMCTrees.
+treefile.zip: All 21 treefiles of phylogenetic trees and MCMCTrees.

-treefile-bnni_run10.zip: All
+treefile-bnni_run10.zip: All treefiles of phylogenetic trees under '--bnni' and '--run10' parameters with ML analyese using IQ-TREE.

 ## Contact